Software QA and Testing Frequently-Asked-Questions, Part 1

 What is 'good design'?

 'Design' could refer to many things, but often refers to 'functional design' or 'internal design'.
-Good internal design is indicated by software code whose overall structure is clear, understandable, easily modifiable, and maintainable; is robust with sufficient error-handling and status logging capability; and works correctly when implemented.
-Good functional design is indicated by an application whose functionality can be traced back to customer and end-user requirements.
-(See further discussion of functional and internal design in 'What's the big deal about requirements?' in FAQ #2.)
+Good internal design is indicated by software code whose overall structure is clear, understandable, easily modifiable, and maintainable; is robust with sufficient error-handling and status logging capability; and works as expected when implemented.
+Good functional design is indicated by an application whose functionality can be traced back to customer and end-user requirements or user stories.
+(See further discussion of functional and internal design in FAQ 'What's the big deal about requirements?').
 For programs that have a user interface, it's often a good idea to assume that the end user will have little computer knowledge and may not read a user manual or even the on-line help; some common rules-of-thumb include:

 - the program should act in a way that least surprises the user